dotnet/xcsync/docs/contributing.md

+# Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](CODE_OF_CONDUCT.md).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # Set up your machine to contribute

 These instructions will get you ready to contribute to this project.
 If you just want to use Xcsync, see [using-latest-daily.md](using-latest-daily.md).